Stop Posing. Start Partying. The Real Secret to Good Wedding Photos.

 It’s your day.
 A big, beautiful, chaotic mix of laughter, nerves, champagne, and confetti in someone’s hair.
 And that’s exactly how it should be captured - real, raw, and unfiltered.

-Just completely ignore me and stop posing, start partying - it's the real secret to good wedding photos.
+So, ignore me!
+Stop posing and start partying.
+That’s the real secret to good wedding photos.

 The truth about “posing”